How to Clone M.2 SSD with Only One Slot: A Complete Guide

 Step 2: Connect the SSDs

-1. Install the Source SSD: Insert your source M.2 SSD into the M.2 slot on your motherboard.
+1. Insert your source M.2 SSD into the M.2 slot on your motherboard.
+(If the source M.2 SSD is already installed on your motherboard, skip this step.)

-2. Connect the Target SSD: Use the USB-to-M.2 adapter or external enclosure to connect the second M.2 SSD to your computer via a USB port.
+2. Use the USB-to-M.2 adapter or external enclosure to connect the second M.2 SSD to your computer via a USB port.

 At this point, both SSDs should appear in Disk Management or File Explorer.
 If you don’t see them, double-check the connections or restart your computer.